ACE-Responder/ace-proctree/README.md

 Create a simple process tree like https://twitter.com/ACEResponder.

 Export a CSV from your SIEM with the following headers: process_name, pid, ppid.
-It will use the first row as the root process and move down the tree by searching for ppids.
+It will use the first row as the root process and move down the tree searching for ppids.
 No need to groom the output, it will simply ignore unrelated processes.

 | process_name |      pid     |     ppid      |